 4. What’s your three year plan?

-I know, I know: let’s not talk about having kids on the first date.
-While you’re not making a three-year commitment by asking this question, you are making it clear that the time invested in working together is valuable to you.
+I know, let’s not talk about having kids on the first date.
+While you may not making a three-year commitment by asking this question, you are making it clear that the time invested in working together is valuable to you.
 You don’t want to hire someone only to have them leave consulting in six months.

 Solid teams who intend to build a business by doing good work for clients will give you a snapshot of the kinds of clients they wish to work for and a high level view of where they’ve been and where they’re going.